Carver High School (Phoenix, Arizona): Historic site

 The school was built on the site of a former four-acre landfill, and was surrounded by warehouses.
+The school board purchased the site in 1925 for $10,500.
+The Phoenix-based architectural firm of Fitzhugh and Byron was chosen to draw up the plans.
+The firm, which included Lee Mason Fitzhugh (1877-1937) and Lester A. Byron (1889-1963), were designers of commercial, residential, and community buildings in Phoenix and around the state of Arizona from the 1910s through the mid-1930s.

 Students who attended classes at the school said the school was built in between the two African American communities south of Downtown Phoenix at the time, and was strategically placed to serve as many African American students as possible.

-The site of the school was purchased for $10,500 in 1925.
 There were initial protests to the location, due to its proximity to industrial and contaminated area.
-Even the school board admitted at the time that the location will require "watchmen to protect children going to and from school", and that physicians admit the location is a "hot bed and nucleus of virulent contagious diseases".
+Even the school board admitted at the time that the location would require "watchmen to protect children going to and from school", and physicians declared the location a "hot bed and nucleus of virulent contagious diseases".

 The school was built by general contractors Pierson & Johnson, who submitted a bid of $110,000.
 The school was remodeled and enlarged in 1948, which included the building of new shop facilities, as well as a 1,000-seat stadium.

 After the school's closure, school grounds were converted into office and storage space.

 The school building, along with the land it sits on, was listed on the National Register of Historic Places in 1991.

 The school grounds were purchased by the Phoenix Monarchs Alumni Association, a group of Carver High alumni, in 1996.
 The school's alumni collected US$200,000, including a grant by the city's Parks and Recreation Board, to buy the building.
 Work began in 2001 to convert the site into a community cultural center and art gallery, in a partnership with the City of Phoenix which involved several million dollars of Phoenix bond funding, along with other grants.

 A report by Phoenix NPR station KJZZ noted that the school campus could have been demolished, had efforts to save it fail to materialize.

 Currently, the former school's main building and shop building still exist., While the school's football field has been paved over, the nearby grandstand still exists.

 The campus was added to the Phoenix Historic Property Register, after the Phoenix City Council approved the addition in March 2017.
 This will protect the school campus from demolition, as well as making the site eligible for city incentives to help with rehabilitation.